redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/haystack.md

 #### `localAgentHost`

-_Require, Default="127.0.0.1"_
+_Required, Default="127.0.0.1"_

-Local Agent Host instructs reporter to send spans to haystack-agent at this address.
+Local Agent Host instructs reporter to send spans to the Haystack Agent at this address.

 ```yaml tab="File (YAML)"
 tracing: